neeraj-badam/Spring-boot-Learning/README.md

 Before the request goes to the servlet Controller, DispatcherServlet, every request passes through this before even coming to the controller.

+While adding Spring Security.
+Along with Auth, we should also sent CSRF Token in headers:
+X-CSRF-TOKEN: VALUE

+application.properties:
+spring.security.user.name=user
+spring.security.user.password=password
+So, while we are using username, password to authenticate, while the one that we are getting authenticated is UserDetailsService

+First we receive an authentication object(which is Unauthenticated) from the user, then it's sent to Authentication Provider this will validate it and then it becomes Authentication object.